JakobPoncelet/FHVAE_TF2/README.md

 ```bash
 condor_submit jobfile.job expdir=... config=...
 ```
 For TIMIT training can take up to 2 days.
+CGN training can take up to 4 days, depending on the components chosen.

 ## Contact
 jakob.poncelet@esat.kuleuven.be